HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-01-what-is-a-blockchain.md

 ---

 Welcome to our Expert Section on blockchain technology!
-In this first chapter we will look at what a blockchain is in general from four different perspectives;
+In this first chapter we will look at what a blockchain is and how the concept of distributed databases can be extended;

 <div class="row mt-5">
     <div class="col-md-3">